dry-python/returns/docs/pages/hkt.rst

 .. note::

-  Technical note: this feature requires :ref:`mypy plugins <mypy-plugins>`.
+  Technical note: this feature requires :ref:`mypy plugin <mypy-plugins>`.

 The main idea is that we can rewrite ``I[int]`` as ``Kind1[I, int]``.
 Let's see how it works: